 How to Prepare New Managers Before They’re Promoted

 Promoting a high-performing employee into a management role doesn’t automatically make them a good leader.
 Without preparation, many new managers struggle to adjust.
 The result?
-Micromanagement, poor delegation, team friction, or burnout.
+Micromanagement, poor delegation, team friction or burnout.

-To avoid this, organisations need to start developing future managers before they’re promoted.
-At Keystone, we help clients do just that—through structured, practical training that builds confidence and capability in advance.
+At Keystone, we partner with you to do just that – through structured, practical training that builds confidence and capability in advance.

 1. Build Confidence Through Delegation and Autonomy